bgamari/ghc-users-guide/content/using-warnings.rst

     Similar warnings are given for a redundant constraint in an instance declaration.

-    This option is on by default.
-As usual you can suppress it on a per-module basis with :ghc-flag:`-Wno-redundant-constraints <-Wredundant-constraints>`.
+    When turning on, you can suppress it on a per-module basis with :ghc-flag:`-Wno-redundant-constraints <-Wredundant-constraints>`.
     Occasionally you may specifically want a function to have a more constrained signature than necessary, perhaps to leave yourself wiggle-room for changing the implementation without changing the